neuralmagic/sparsezoo/README.md

 >> Parent directory: /home/user/.cache/sparsezoo/eb977dae-2454-471b-9870-4cf38074acf0
 ```

-### Selecting checkpoint-specific data
+### Selecting Checkpoint-Specific Data

-In `sparsezoo` a model may contain several checkpoints.
-An example would be one checkpoint that had been saved before the model was quantized - that checkpoint would be used for transfer learning.
-Another checkpoint might have been saved after the quantizatio - that one is usually directly used for inference.
+A SparseZoo model may contain several checkpoints.
+The model may contain a checkpoint that had been saved before the model was quantized - that checkpoint would be used for transfer learning.
+Another checkpoint might have been saved after the quantization step - that one is usually directly used for inference.

 The recipes may also vary depending on the use case.
 We may want to access a recipe that was used to sparsify the dense model (`recipe_original`) or the one that enables us to sparse transfer learn from the already sparsified model (`recipe_transfer`).

 There are two ways to access those specific files.

-#### Accessing Recipes (through Python API)
+#### Accessing Recipes (Through Python API)
 ```python
 available_recipes = model.recipes.available
 print(available_recipes)